yamashita-room-335/online_assets/README.md

 If you know how to properly pass data between the platform and Flutter and display it with Widget, please send an issue or pull request.

+## Execution thread

+Android uses `CoroutineScope(Dispatchers.IO)` where file operations are performed.

+However, iOS is not able to implement this in a thread-aware manner.
+(Todo)

+If you are concerned about processing speed or have knowledge of threads or parallel processing, please submit a modified pull request.

+It's no problem to avoid using [DispatchQueue](https://developer.apple.com/documentation/dispatch/dispatchqueue), change the sample app to iOS 13.0+ and use [Task](https://developer.apple.com/documentation/swift/task).

 ---

 For other parts, I added many code comments, so please look at them to understand the structure!